Social Contribution Activities

 1. Contribution to Local Communities

-We carry out activities for supporting sports and community exchange events, mostly in regions where we have offices or works.
+We carry out activities to support sports, arts, and cultural events as well as community exchange, mostly in regions where we have offices or works.
 In Okinawa, many of our employees have taken part in coral reef regeneration activities as volunteers.

 Our aim through these activities is to contribute to the sustenance and development of local communities along with improving our presence in these communities.